Girls / Girls / Boys: Writing and composition

 "Girls / Girls / Boys" was co-written by Brendon Urie and Dallon Weekes.
 The lyrics have been described as "racy", as the song depicts a love triangle complicated by the female love interest's attraction to women, described by Urie in an interview as being "barsexual" rather than bisexual.
 In a 2018 interview with Paper, Urie stated the song was a recollection of his first threesome experience.

-The bass line of "Girls / Girls / Boys" is performed by Weekes, who was compared to Duran Duran bassist, John Taylor.
+The bass line of "Girls / Girls / Boys" was written and performed by Weekes, who was compared to Duran Duran bassist, John Taylor.

 In an interview with Bass Player in December 2013, Weekes commented on the song's bass line.

 "I wrote that on my own, and nobody really wanted to use it for the album.
 I was actually going to give it to a friend of mine in the band Neon Trees to use.
 But as we moved on with the writing, I tried to figure out what it was that I liked so much about the song, and I realized it was the bass line.
 So I took that from it, and we ended up writing a totally different song around it."